Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 Here’s the catch: If the interviewer sees you looking off to the side, apparently reading something, will they think you’re parroting an answer generated by software?

-One way to avoid the impression of cheating with AI is simply to avoid using any notes during your video interviews.
+One way to avoid the impression of AI interview cheating is simply to avoid using any notes during your video interviews.
+But you don’t have to be that extreme.

-If you do want to use notes, keep them extremely brief.
-You can glance at a simple fact or figure like “2020-2024 growth 35%” or the titles of a few STAR stories you want to tell.
-If your notes are lengthier than that, you may appear to be reading a script, whether it’s your own work or an AI’s.
-Not only does that look like cheating, but it’s ineffective.
+If you use notes, keep them extremely brief.
+You can glance at a simple fact or figure like “2020-2024 growth 35%.”
+Or you could glance at the titles of a few STAR stories you want to tell–just the titles, and maybe a couple of quick facts or figures.
+If your notes are lengthier than that, you’ll look like you’re reading a script, whether it’s your own work or an AI’s.
+N

 Scripted answers are boring, and their stilted delivery can easily raise doubts about your knowledge, your trustworthiness, and your ability to think on your feet.